-All tuition and other fees must be paid in full prior to the academic end date specified on the Enrollment Contract.
+All tuition and other fees must be paid in full prior to the academic end date specified on the Enrollment Contract, and per the agreed upon payment schedule with the College.

 Students who do not pay fees as agreed or do not make satisfactory arrangement to pay tuition and other charges will be suspended or dismissed from the College.
 The College has the right to withhold credential and/or transcript until all financial obligations to the College have been met.